The name of the Society shall be the “Gloucestershire Family History Society”.

 In furtherance of the above objects: but not further or otherwise, the Society shall have the following powers:

-- To support the activities of the Federation of Family History Societies in its pursuit of these and similar objectives.
+To support the activities of the Family History Federation in its pursuit of these and similar objectives;

-The Society may be affiliated to the Federation of Family History Societies and with other organisations whose objectives are deemed compatible and mutually supportive.
+The Society may be affiliated to the Family History Federation and with other organisations whose objectives are deemed compatible and mutually supportive.

 5) Area of Interest